-The total transaction costs incurred by the Fund for the previous financial year were calculated to be \$130 based on a \$50,000 holding (approximately 0.26% of total average net assets).
-The total transaction costs, net of buy/sell spread recovery, were calculated to be approximately 0.10% of total average net assets, or \$50 based on a \$50,000 holding.
-These net transaction costs are borne by the Fund as an additional cost to investors and are shown above in the 'Fees and Costs Summary'.
-These costs are in addition to the management cost set out above.
+The total transaction costs incurred by the Fund for the previous financial year were calculated to be \$105 based on a \$50,000 holding (approximately 0.21% of total average net assets).
+The total transaction costs, net of buy/sell spread recovery, are estimated to be approximately 0.04% of total average net assets, or \$20 based on a \$50,000 holding.
+The net transaction costs are borne by the Fund as an additional cost to investors and are shown above in the "Fees and costs summary".
+These costs are in addition to the management costs set out above.
 These estimated costs are based on the actual amount for the Fund for the previous financial year.